lnxjedi/gopherbot/doc/DevNotes.md

    - TODO: (f) skip to final (failed) task for history; may need to modify Section history breaks for non-primary pipeline tasks
 - TODO: Make connectors pass through e.g. User="<U12345>" when lookup fails
 - TODO: Connectors should pass a struct to Incoming Message with resolved and internal user, resolved and internal channel, and in addition to the raw message, an API object for direct calls to the protocol
-- TODO: Rename BotRoster to UserRoster in main code; Slack will eventually deprecate usernames and mapping will need to be explicit
+- In Progress: Rename BotRoster to UserRoster in main code; Slack will eventually deprecate usernames and mapping will need to be explicit
    - DONE: Update Robot methods to provide "\<userid\>" preferably, then "user"
-   - IN PROGRESS: Update connector methods to take "user" or "\<userid\>"; finish terminal, slack
+   - DONE: Update connector methods to take "user" or "\<userid\>"; finish terminal, slack
    - TODO: Update Get*Attribute() to prefer data from user/channel maps
    - DONE: Update conf.go with new UserRoster / ChannelRoster
-   - TODO: Update term/test connectors to properly populate the ConnectorMessage
+   - DONE: Update term/test connectors to properly populate the ConnectorMessage
    - DONE: Update handler.go/IncomingMessage to resolve names from rosters
    - TODO: (maybe later) clean up IncomingMessage / botContext struct to eliminate dupes from the ConnectorMessage
    - TODO: Add 'TriggersOnly' flag for robot users that can only match triggers; ref: Great Chuck Norris War of 2018
-   - TODO: Update `whoami` to include channel name / internal ID
+   - DONE: Update `whoami` to include channel name / internal ID
 - DONE: new DM RequireAdmin command: `encrypt foobar` - returns encrypted & base64 encoded secret; can be used in template with `{{ decrypt "base64string" }}`
 - DONE: Bash/Ruby/Python GetSecret
 - DONE: Implement Recall for Python / Bash?